 Focus on implementing changes step-by-step, rather than trying to do everything at once.

 Step 1.
-Prioritize a Top-Notch Website
+Ensure a High-Quality, User-Friendly Website

 Step 2.
 Address Technical SEO Details